Ramesh Kshitij: Awards and honors

 Kshitij has received many awards and honors.
 He is well known lyricist and his Nepali song "Namaaga Masanga Sahaaraa Namaaga" received the best lyricist of the year BS 2050 (1993) honored by Radio Nepal.
 Apart from many honours and public felicitations, he was also awarded with the First National Poetry Festival Award, Rapti Literary Award and Mohan Regmi Smriti Samman felicitation.
 His song album "Kshitij" was awarded with the Rapti Music Award BS 2069 in different genres.

-He has also been awarded by the Government of Nepal for 'Best Civil Servant of the year 2069' (2012) and Local Development Award in 2013 (BS 2070).
+He has also been awarded by the Government of Nepal for 'Best Civil Servant of the year 2069' (2012) and Local Development Award in 2013.

-Some most notable awards and felicitations he received include :
+Some most notable awards and felicitations he received include: